 It turns out that the new glassy exteriors, whether boxy or round, are really tough on the brain—difficult for it to take in.
 In fact, our ancient brain architecture, directing our experience of the built environment, tells our eyes not to focus or even think of moving toward those buildings!

 Need proof?
 Look at the image above made with 3M’s VAS (Visual Attention Software).
 It predicts where people will look in the first 3-to-5-seconds during pre-attentive processing—before conscious thinking comes online.
 The red regions (Regions of Interest, or ROIs) indicate that 98% of viewers will look beyond the buildings, mostly at the sky, while 54- 64% of viewers (the yellow ROIs) will also focus on trees and clouds during the same time period.

-Our brain subliminally directs us to ignore the new Seaport buildings!
+Our brain subliminally directs us to initially ignore the new Seaport buildings!
 They are ‘avoidant’ structures from the brain’s perspective.

 The heat map below, glowing reddest where people look most, fading to black in areas ignored, displays the same findings more graphically.
 Note how all the new towers are shrouded in black—indicating how our brain unconsciously moves us not to focus on them.
 Overcoming this pre-attentive input, which creates the foundation for all our human perception, emotional experience and behavior that follows, is enormously difficult—if not impossible.

 In sum, we see here, how a single biometric tool reveals why the new Seaport can’t create a sense of place in Boston.
 Mother Nature, the architect of our perception, with a good 3.8 billion years of design experience, won’t allow it.
-We simply will not connect to a place she informs us isn’t there or worth looking at!
+We simply do not readily connect to a place she initially informs us isn’t there or worth looking at!

 It’s equally instructive to see how the older parts of the Seaport (above) original 19th-C commercial buildings on Seaport Boulevard, for instance, fit well within the city.
 Biometrics reveal the brain directing us to fixate on them, so they help locate us in space and make us feel in a place.